 This ‘chaos’ of information is why you should first and foremost trust the manufacturer guidelines - they built the car, so it’s a safe bet they know how best to maintain it.

 That said, most of us are partial to believing some of the more believable myths, especially if they’ve come from what we consider to be a trustworthy source.
-So, to make sure your car doesn’t suffer due to poor advice, below are some of the most common car oil myths that you should be aware of.
+So, to make sure your car doesn’t suffer due to poor advice, below are some of the most common car oil myths that you should be aware of when diagnosing your car.

 1. You should check your oil every time you fill-up